 The famous Palacio De Bellas Artes might be the most popular tourist attraction in Mexico City.
-Its striking Art Nouveau exterior and yellow and orange tiled roof make it fascinating to see from the outside, and the inside is just as exciting with huge murals by Diego Rivera and others, as well as a museum and theater.
+Its striking Art Nouveau exterior and yellow and orange tiled roof make it fascinating to see from the outside.

 When you come up from the Bellas Artes subway stop, you’ll see the top of the colorful dome peeking from behind the trees.